sisap-challenges/sisap-challenges.github.io/2024/datasets.md

   - The `knns` identifiers start indexing on 1.
   - The `dists` contains raw similarity values for each corresponding query and object; please consider that this is not a proper metric distance.
 People using metric properties can use the angle with minor changes.
 We will not check distance values for the final ranking.

+- Please use "Save link as" option if you have problems when downloading

 ## Data

 ```julia:./datasets/table